AdityaMullick/05-types/README.md

 instantiate :: Int -> Poly -> (Int, Type)
 ```

+You can assume that bound type variables in the poly-type
+never coincide with `a0, a1, ...`, which are reserved by the algorithm for use as fresh type variables.

 When you are done you should observe the following behavior:

 ```haskell